LloydJr/Maven.Spring-BakeryAnnotations/README.md

 ## Instructions
 * This project is a complete Spring boot application with annotations removed.
 * Your objective is to add the correct annotations above each class member which requires it.
 * Some tests have been created.
-However, the the veracity of the application should be tested by making HTTP-requests via the [Postman application](https://www.getpostman.com/downloads/).
+However, the veracity of the application should be tested by making HTTP-requests via the [Postman application](https://www.getpostman.com/downloads/).